-- No credits earned with a grade below B- will be accepted for meeting graduation requirements. - Any credits earned with a grade of C+, C, or C- must be retaken during the regular schedule of courses, perhaps resulting in delay of graduation. - Any credits earned with a grade of D or F in any class may result in immediate disenrollment from the University regardless of the cumulative GPA. - Successfully participate in the Colloquium experience.
+- Complete the required number of semester hours of credit with a minimum cumulative grade point average of 3.0. - No credits earned with a grade below B- will be accepted for meeting graduation requirements. - Any credits earned with a grade of C+, C, or C- must be retaken during the regular schedule of courses, perhaps resulting in delay of graduation. - Any credits earned with a grade of D or F in any class may result in immediate disenrollment from the University regardless of the cumulative GPA. - Successfully participate in the Colloquium experience.
 This is required during the final semester of the candidate's program.
 Colloquium experience may be repeated only once. - Apply for graduation with the School of Education office. - Successfully complete research project. - Complete Ed.S. level coursework within a five-year period of the beginning date of program.